soheeparklee/soheeparklee.github.io/_posts/2025-6-26-db-interview3.md

 - 👎🏻 increased storage usage
 - 👎🏻 complexity in index management
 - 👎🏻 risk of suboptimal execution plans due to too many choices
+- 💡 suggested less than 3 indexes per table

 ## 💡 What is a `covering index`?

-> covering index: index that contains all the columns needed to satisfy a query <br>
+> covering index: index that contains **all the columns** needed to satisfy a query <br>
 > DB can answer the query just using index, WO accessing table

 - index holds required data
-- DB does not need to access actual table rows
+- DB DOES NOT NEED to access actual table rows
 - no table lookup
-- 👍🏻 reduce I/O
+- 👍🏻 reduce I/O, just get data from index, not real table
-- 👍🏻 faster read
+- 👍🏻 faster read, do not have to access table
 - 👍🏻 efficient for read

 ```sql